CSU-Theory-Suite/theory-suite-wiki/sphinx/source/running_calculations/example_goodvibes_workflow/example_goodvibes_workflow.rst

 (you may also need to install matplotlib)

-Computing Thermochemistry for QM Output Files:
+Computing Thermochemistry for QM Output Files
 ----------------------------------------------

-You can find the necessary files in this folder.
+You can find the necessary files for this example :download:`here <resources/gv_files/>`.

 .. code:: shell